Relintai/pandemonium_engine_docs/tutorials/performance/gpu_optimization.md

 Draw calls, state changes, and APIs
 ===================================

+Note:
-.. note:: The following section is not relevant to end-users, but is useful to
+ The following section is not relevant to end-users, but is useful to
           provide background information that is relevant in later sections.

 Godot sends instructions to the GPU via a graphics API (OpenGL, OpenGL ES or